ircv3/ircv3.github.io/_irc/index.md

 ## [Invite Notify](http://ircv3.net/specs/extensions/invite-notify-3.2.html)

-The `invite-notify` extensions allows priveleged channel users to see when someone is invited to their channel.
+The `invite-notify` extensions allows privileged channel users to see when someone is invited to their channel.
 This can help chanops better run their channels and see better information about what's going on.